Apple shares rise on holiday forecast powered by Watches, AirPods and streaming

 “It was an incredible quarter for wearables,” Cook said.
 “It was a very broad range of services that set new all-time records, from our payment services to the search ad business to Apple Music, Apple Care, the App Store and cloud services - almost every kind of service we’re in.”

 Apple also earlier this year lowered iPhone prices in China, which had risen beyond the reach of many buyers there because of currency fluctuations.
-The move helped slow mid-year sales declines for Apple in China, and Apple sales for its Greater China region dropped a relatively modest 2.4% to $11.13 billion in Apple’s fiscal fourth quarter ended in September.
+The move helped slow mid-year sales declines for Apple in China, and Apple sales for its Greater China region dropped a relatively modest 2.4% to $11.13 billion in Apple's fiscal fourth quarter ended in September.
+(Graphic: tmsnrt.rs/2N20i9w)

+“The China growth being down only 2% in this environment is a win,” said John Ham of Apple investor New England Investment and Retirement Group.
+“The Chinese consumer isn’t punishing Apple as the American face of the trade war.”

 Apple’s Cook said that iPhone sales in China ticked up toward the end of the quarter, which includes several days of sales of the new iPhone 11 models.
 Cook also said the company saw double-digit services revenue growth in China and wearables revenue in China grew at a higher rate than the companywide figure.